awslabs/service-workbench-on-aws/scripts/app-stream/SETUP.md

 # Overview

 This following guide will show you how to set up an AppStream image with the following applications installed: Firefox, Notepad, PuttyGen, and Putty.
+AppStream should be built in the **member account**.

 ### High Level Overview
 1. We launch an AppStream Image Builder instance.